Christianity in the ante-Nicene period: Greek Fathers

 According to tradition, Origen (184 – 253) was an Egyptian who taught in Alexandria, reviving the Catechetical School where Clement had taught.
 Using his knowledge of Hebrew, he produced a corrected Septuagint, and wrote commentaries on all the books of the Bible.
 In Peri Archon (First Principles), he articulated the first philosophical exposition of Christian doctrine.
 He interpreted scripture allegorically, showing Stoic, Neo-Pythagorean, and Platonic influences.
 Like Plotinus, he wrote that the soul passes through successive stages before incarnation as a human and after death, eventually reaching God.
 He imagined even demons being reunited with God.
 For Origen, God was not Yahweh but the First Principle, and Christ, the Logos, was subordinate to him.
-His views of a hierarchical structure in the Trinity, the temporality of matter, "the fabulous preexistence of souls," and "the monstrous restoration which follows from it" were declared anathema in the 6th century.The Anathematisms of the Emperor Justinian Against Origen (Schaff, op. cit.)
+His views of a hierarchical structure in the Trinity, the temporality of matter, "the fabulous preexistence of souls", and "the monstrous restoration which follows from it" were declared anathema in the 6th century.
 The patriarch of Alexandria at first supported Origen but later expelled him for being ordained without the patriarch's permission.
 He relocated to Caesarea Maritima and died there after being tortured during a persecution.

 Hippolytus of Rome (c.
 170–235 AD) was one of the most prolific writers of early Christianity.
 Hippolytus was born during the second half of the second century, probably in Rome.
 Photius describes him in his Bibliotheca (cod.
 121) as a disciple of Irenaeus, who was said to be a disciple of Polycarp, and from the context of this passage it is supposed that he suggested that Hippolytus so styled himself.
 However, this assertion is doubtful.
 He came into conflict with the Popes of his time and for some time headed a separate group.
 For that reason he is sometimes considered the first Antipope.
 However he died in 235 or 236 reconciled to the Church and as a martyr.